Boadicea and Her Daughters: Installation

 The statue is located in a busy position, with traffic from the Embankment and many pedestrian tourists passing from the Westminster Abbey, Parliament Square and Whitehall to the west over the bridge past the South Bank Lion towards County Hall, the London Eye, and Jubilee Gardens on the South Bank.
 Its plinth is often obscured behind a souvenir stall.
 It became a Grade II listed building in 1958.

+Assessments

+In 1980, Michael Wood described the depiction of "Boadicea" as resembling "Isadora Duncan as played by Vanessa Redgrave."